 In addition, the board of each South African company providing a guarantee for the benefit of holders of the shares in that company, or another company within the same group of companies, is required to approve the provision of a guarantee pursuant to Section 46 of the Companies Act, 2008.
 This approval requires the relevant board to satisfy itself that the company will continue to meet the solvency and liquidity test as set out in the Companies Act, 2008, immediately following the provision of the guarantee.
 Note also that a company’s constitutional documents may impose restrictions on the provision of guarantees.

 There is no requirement for guarantee fees in South Africa.

-South African law does not contain equitable subordination rules which apply on insolvency.
-It does however recognise the concept of subordination (see 3.1 Senior Loans and 4.1 Typical Elements).
+South African law does not contain equitable subordination rules which apply to insolvency.
+It does, however, recognise the concept of subordination (see 3.1 Senior Loans and 4.1 Typical Elements).